-- (6.5 ft.) or more in height shall be included in the total floor area ratio permitted for the building, with the following exceptions: - (a) Penthouse mechanical space; - (b) Communal recreation space; - (c) Penthouse habitable space, other than as exempted in Subtitle C § 1503.1(b) with a floor area ratio of less than four-tenths (0.4); and - (d) Mechanical equipment owned and operated as a penthouse by a fixed right-of-way public mass transit system. - Penthouses shall not exceed one-third (1/3) of the total roof area upon which the penthouse sits in the following areas: - (a) Zones where there is a limitation on the number of stories other than the MU-8, MU-20, or NC-13 zones; and - (b) Any property fronting directly onto Independence Avenue, S.W. between 12th Street, S.W. and 2nd Street, S.W. - Areas within curtain walls without a roof used where needed to give the appearance of one (1) structure shall not be counted in floor area ratio, but shall be computed as a roof structure to determine if they comply with Subtitle C § 1503.2.
+- (6.5 ft.) or more in height shall be included in the total floor area ratio permitted for the building, with the following exceptions: - (a) Penthouse mechanical space; - (b) Communal recreation space; - (c) Penthouse habitable space, other than as exempted in Subtitle C § 1503.1(b) with a floor area ratio of less than four-tenths (0.4); and - (d) Mechanical equipment owned and operated as a penthouse by a fixed right-of-way public mass transit system. - Penthouses shall not exceed one-third (1/3) of the total roof area upon which the penthouse sits in the following areas: - (a) Zones or portions of zones where there is a limitation on the number of stories of three (3) or less; and - (b) Any property fronting directly onto Independence Avenue, S.W. between 12th Street, S.W. and 2nd Street, S.W. - Areas within curtain walls without a roof used where needed to give the appearance of one (1) structure shall not be counted in floor area ratio, but shall be computed as a roof structure to determine if they comply with Subtitle C § 1503.2.